shizuo-kaji/face-recog/README.md

 outputs prediction using Eigenface and saves cropped and resized face images to the directory specified by --cropped (in this example, cropped).
 The output directory must exist in advance.

+`python face-recog.py train.txt test.txt -a eigen -R att_faces --gui -n 4`
+shows a window with 4 sliders with which you can tweak the weights of PCA vectors to generate faces.